 Takeaway: Don’t leave a large author box footprint across all your clients in many different industries.
 Better still, negotiate with the blog owner so that you do not have to use an author box.

 #2 Don’t Write Boring Posts & Don’t Regurgitate

-One sure fire give away that your leaving a messy guest post footprint is if you continually write about the exact same subject in the exact same way.
+One sure-fire giveaway that your leaving a messy guest post footprint is if you continually write about the exact same subject in the exact same way.
 For example ‘5 Ways you can Market your Business Online’.
 Do all your other posts follow a similar suit?
 ‘5 Ways to Market your Business on Facebook’, ‘5 Ways to Market your Business on Twitter’.
-Do all your post follow this same style and have more or less the same content?
+Do all your posts follow this same style and have more or less the same content?
 If so then you should get your creative caps on.

 Takeaway: Think outside the box when it comes to content, even if your client is in a boring industry.
 Make all posts completely unique and add value to the web.

 #3 Vary Post Content Length